Adrian Bodmer

 Adrian Bodmer (born 6 March 1995) is a Swiss tennis player.

-He has a career high ATP singles ranking of World No. 455 achieved on 7 May 2018.
-He also has a career high doubles ranking of No. 292 achieved on 9 April 2018.
+He has a career high ATP singles ranking of World No. 455 achieved on 7 May 2018 and a career high doubles ranking of No. 292 achieved on 9 April 2018.

 Bodmer represents Switzerland at the Davis Cup, where he has a W/L record of 0–1.

 Career

 He made his ATP Tour main draw debut at the 2018 Swiss Open where he, alongside compatriot Jakub Paul, was given a wildcard entry into the doubles draw.
 A fortunate draw saw them matched up again another Swiss-paired wildcard entry in Marc-Andrea Hüsler and Luca Margaroli in the first round, and they took advantage of the opportunity by defeating them in straight sets 6–4, 6–4.
 They were defeated in the second round by top seeded Dutch duo Robin Haase and Matwé Middelkoop in straight sets 4–6, 2–6.